Smart Door Lock with RFID Using Arduino

 | GND | GND |

-The RFID reader continuously scans for RFID cards or tags.
-When a card is placed near the reader, the Arduino reads the unique ID of the card.
+The MFRC522 RFID reader continuously scans nearby RFID cards or tags.
+When a valid RFID card is detected, the Arduino compares the card UID with the stored authorized UID.

-If the card ID matches the authorized RFID tag stored in the Arduino code, the servo motor rotates and unlocks the door.
+If the UID matches, Arduino rotates the SG90 servo motor to unlock the door.
 After a few seconds, the servo returns to the locked position automatically.

 Arduino Code for RFID Door Lock